haiqu/rx-nga/Rx.md

 ## Primitives

-Here I wrap the instructions into actual functions intended for use.
+Here I wrap the instructions into functions intended for use.

 ````
 :dup   "n-nn"   _dup ;